bsoelch/ConcatLang/Readme.md

 once that procedure returns.
 - Variable accessibility is determined at call-time not at declaration time
-- Variables in Procedures may shadow global variables
+- Variables in structs/procedures may shadow global variables
 - constants cannot overwrite/shadow existing variables
 - constants cannot be shadowed by local variables